How to grow a yucca plant

 Yucca plant care

-Yuccas do well when slightly pot bound so don’t need repotting very often – every two or three years in spring is fine.
-It can be hard to repot a mature yucca due its unwieldy shape – in that case, remove as much compost from the surface as you can using a trowel, and top up with fresh.
+Yuccas do well when slightly pot bound, so they don’t need repotting very often – every two or three years in spring is fine.
+It can be hard to repot a mature yucca due its unwieldy shape – in that case, remove as much compost from the surface as you can using a trowel and top up with fresh compost.

-If your plant becomes too big, just cut the trunk down to the height that you want – it will look ugly for a while but should soon re-sprout.
-You could repot the chunk that you have cut off to propagate as a new house plant.
+If your plant becomes too big, just cut the trunk down to the height that you want – it may look unsightly for a while, but it should soon re-sprout.
+You could repot the chunk that you have cut off to propagate it as a new house plant.

 How to propagate yucca